 In general, unsampled queries are only needed when exploring a very small or highly irregular data set.
 For example, when the scope of the query is so narrow that it covers fewer than a few thousand users or events.
 In all of these cases, Interana will recommend that the query be rerun unsampled.
 But even when running a query on the full set of events, Interana returns results in seconds.
 The entire system was designed around the proposition that scanning billions of events is the common case and needs to complete quickly.
 And we deliver.

 So let’s wrap up.
 Interana is a purpose-built solution for behavioral analytics of event data at scale.
 The solution consists of a highly scalable cluster which is combined with an intuitive visual interface to interactively explore trillions of events in seconds.
 Part of how that’s possible is the architecture of the solution, and part is the integral role of sampling.

 We’ve explained how sampling for event data needs to be handled correctly.
 And that sampling got a bad rap because in the past big data solutions didn’t always do the right thing.
-Interana handles sampling for behavioral analytics correctly, and uses this powerful technique to give our users the freedom to rapidly explore their data without fear of asking the wrong questions.
-Enabling them to zero in on the right questions to ask and significantly reducing time to discovery.
+Interana handles sampling for behavioral analytics correctly, and uses this powerful technique to give you the freedom to rapidly explore your data without fear of asking the wrong questions.
+This lets you zero in on the right questions to ask and significantly reduces time to discovery.

-- Learn more about how other companies — Tinder, Microsoft, Sonos, Imgur, Asana, Flowroute, BloomBoard, and more — have used Interana to gain insights into their users' behavior.
+- Learn more about how other companies — Microsoft, Sonos, Asana, Flowroute, Comcast, and more — have used Interana to gain insights into their users' behavior.

-- We have many resources that can help you get a better understanding of Interana’s solution and behavioral analytics on event data at massive scale.
+- Check out our resources to get a better understanding of Interana’s solution and behavioral analytics on event data at massive scale.